zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ## Train a Deep-Learning Model on arivis Cloud

-The general idea is to learn how to label a dataset on [arivisCloud] which will be shared among the participants.
+The general idea is to learn how to label a dataset on [arivis Cloud] which will be shared among the participants.

 Dataset Name: **cyto2022_nuclei**